Skip to main content

 Hardware Acceleration

-Alchemist detects hardware automatically at startup, actively probes every plausible backend/codec candidate, and selects a single active device/backend with a deterministic scoring policy.
+Alchemist detects hardware automatically, actively probes every plausible backend/codec candidate, and selects a single active device/backend with a deterministic scoring policy.
 Override in Settings → Hardware.

 Detection flow (auto mode)